skdishansachin/single-vendor-ecommerce-web-application/README.md

 You can [create a Stripe account](https://dashboard.stripe.com/register) and get the API keys to test the payment processing.
 You can also use the [Stripe test card](https://docs.stripe.com/testing) numbers to test the payment processing.

+Refer to the [Stripe documentation](https://docs.stripe.com/webhooks/quickstart) to set up the webhook for the payment processing events locally.

 ## Testing

 1. Run the test